Advanced Vocab Words - Set 8 Flashcards

 119

-# Which vocabulary word means the following? v. to waver between conflicting positions ## Footnote *Hint: starts with "v"*
+# Name the vocab term: v. to waver between conflicting positions ## Footnote *Hint: starts with "v"*

 vacillate ## Footnote synonyms: fluctuate, hesitate, to be unsure, waver, dither She began to _vacillate_ between two job offers, unsure of which to choose.